nishantvarma/resources/README.md

-A curated collection of resources for computer science and mathematics enthusiasts.
+A curated list of resources for computer science and mathematics enthusiasts.

 # General